 Myiasis is a parasitic infestation with a fly larva that is caused by dipterous larvae and lives in the host's dead or living tissues.
 Flies are typically attracted to open wounds and areas of the body stained with urine or feces.
 However, some species, especially flies such as the botfly, blowfly, and screw fly can even attack and infest intact skin.
-This disease is frequent in rural areas; nonetheless, its genital variety is rare.1 Myiasis is classified into three groups: obligatory or exclusive, optional or semi-exclusive, and random.
-Except for the skin, it can affect other organs such as the digestive system or the genitourinary system.2 Adult L. sericata flies are metallic green or copper green in color, 8-10 mm in diameter, with hair on the back and hairless squama wings.
+This disease is frequent in rural areas; nonetheless, its genital variety is rare.
+Myiasis is classified into three groups: obligatory or exclusive, optional or semi-exclusive, and random.
+Except for the skin, it can affect other organs such as the digestive system or the genitourinary system.
+Adult L. sericata flies are metallic green or copper green in color, 8-10 mm in diameter, with hair on the back and hairless squama wings.

 The developmental stage of Lucilia was reported 10-23 days, with the eggs converting into a conical larva with posterior respiratory spiracles in 8-12 hours.
-After developing in 4 to 8 days, the larvae fall to the soil and turn into adult flies 6 to 14 days later.3 Myiasis caused by L. sericata in humans was first reported in 1826 by Meigen.
-He isolated parasites from a patient's mouth, eyes, and paranasal sinuses.4 Since then, numerous cases of human myiasis have been reported due to Lucilia infestation, including skin tumors, nosocomial, wound, auricular, and tracheostomy wounds.5 Currently, basic information on the prevalence of myiasis is limited and scattered.
-In several societies, urogenital myiasis is overlooked as a disease and may not be properly diagnosed.
-Since no specific symptoms are known to be associated with this infection, it is important to report cases to raise awareness of the healthcare staff and assist with medical diagnosis.
+After developing in 4 to 8 days, the larvae fall to the soil and turn into adult flies 6 to 14 days later.
+Myiasis caused by L. sericata in humans was first reported in 1826 by Meigen.
+He isolated parasites from a patient's mouth, eyes, and paranasal sinuses.
+Since then, numerous cases of human myiasis have been reported due to Lucilia infestation, including skin tumors, nosocomial, wound, auricular, and tracheostomy wounds.
+Currently, basic information on the prevalence of myiasis is overlooked as a disease and may not be properly diagnosed.
+Since no specific symptoms are known to be associated with this infection, it is important to report

+Copyright: ©Iranian Journal of Medical Sciences.
+This is an open-access article distributed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International License.
+This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, and only so long as attribution is given to the creator.
+The license allows for commercial use. cases to raise awareness of the healthcare staff and assist with medical diagnosis.
 According to a review study conducted in Iran until 2017, 81 cases of myiasis were reported in Iran in two age groups of 21 to 40 years and 65 years, with only a few cases of urinary-genital myiasis caused by vectors such as Chrysomya bezziana and Wohlfahrtia magnifica.

-Another study found five cases of genitourinary myiasis, which were investigated between 1975 and 2017, related to Iran, and involved adults over the age of 18.6,7 Therefore, cases of urogenital myiasis in children are very few, and its report could be unique and valuable, especially in Iran, where urogenital myiasis in infants has not previously been reported.
+Another study found five cases of genitourinary myiasis, which were investigated between 1975 and 2017, related to Iran, and involved adults over the age of 18.6.7 Therefore, cases of urogenital myiasis in children are very few, and its report could be unique and valuable, especially in Iran, where urogenital myiasis in infants has not previously been reported.
 In this way, this is the first case report of myiasis in infants caused by blowfly larvae (L. sericata).
 This study aimed to investigate and identify the source of myiasis in this infected infant.